The ITA sets out the following conditions for deductibility of an expense:

 Net operating losses

 A deduction is allowed for any assessed tax losses carried forward from previous years of income.
 Such tax losses are carried forward and deducted against future taxable profit of the business in the subsequent years of income.
-The losses can be carried forward indefinitely.
-There is no ring-fencing of losses except in the following circumstances:
+Effective 1 July 2023, the losses can be carried forward for seven years, following which only 50% of the losses is allowed as a deduction.
+There is also ring-fencing of losses in the following circumstances:

 - Where, during a year of income, there has been a change of 50% or more in the underlying ownership of a company, as compared with its ownership one year previously, the company is not permitted to deduct an assessed loss in the year of income or in subsequent years, unless the company, for a period of two years after the change or until the assessed loss has been exhausted if that occurs within two years after the change,: